yahayuta/pinball_mobile/README.md

 ## Project Status

 This project is currently in active development.
+Many core features and enhancements have been implemented.
 Please see the [PINBALL_ENHANCEMENT_PLAN.md](PINBALL_ENHANCEMENT_PLAN.md) for a detailed breakdown of the project's status and future plans.

 ## Features